Taylor Moore (footballer): Bristol City

 On 25 August 2016, Moore signed for Championship club Bristol City on a three-year contract for an undisclosed fee believed to be in the region of £1.5m.
 Upon joining the club, Moore revealed that then-teammate Tammy Abraham played a role in convincing him to join Bristol City.
 He made his debut in an EFL Cup match away to Fulham, in which Bristol City won 2–1.

 Less than a week after the January transfer window opened in 2017, Moore was loaned out to struggling League One side Bury to gain further experience.

 On 30 August 2017, Moore signed for Cheltenham Town on loan until January 2018.

 Moore was loaned to Scottish club Heart of Midlothian in August 2021.

 Moore signed on loan for Shrewsbury Town in July 2022.

 In May 2023, Moore was released from Bristol City.

 Valenciennes

 On 23 July 2023, Moore signed for Ligue 2 club Valenciennes on a three-year contract.

 In April 2024, it was reported that Valenciennes were in the process of dismissing Moore after he had hit a supporter following a reserves match against Lille in February.

 Bristol Rovers

 On 30 June 2024, Moore joined League One club Bristol Rovers on a three-year deal with the option for a further season.
 Having made his debut in the opening day victory over Northampton Town, he continued to impress in the first month of the season, talking of how he was falling back in love with football following a difficult six months.
 On 18 April 2025, Moore scored his first goal in five-and-a-half years, opening the scoring in a 1–1 draw with high-flying Wrexham as Rovers gained a crucial point in their fight against relegation.

+Following the conclusion of the 2025–26 season, Moore was made available for transfer or loan.
+Having not featured in either of the matchday squads for club's first two fixtures, manager Steve Evans revealed that Moore had turned down 'two or three options' to leave the club.
+On 21 August 2026, he departed the club by mutual consent.

+FC Košice

+On 5 September 2026, Moore joined Slovak First Football League club FC Košice.